$1.63 Billion in Sales Expected for CenterPoint Energy, Inc. (NYSE:CNP) This Quarter

-Brokerages predict that CenterPoint Energy, Inc. (NYSE:CNP) will announce $1.63 billion in sales for the current quarter, Zacks Investment Research reports.
-Two analysts have made estimates for CenterPoint Energy’s earnings, with the highest sales estimate coming in at $1.64 billion and the lowest estimate coming in at $1.62 billion.
-CenterPoint Energy posted sales of $1.62 billion in the same quarter last year, which would suggest a positive year over year growth rate of 0.6%.
-The company is expected to announce its next earnings results on Thursday, November 4th.
+Equities research analysts expect CenterPoint Energy, Inc. (NYSE:CNP) to report sales of $1.63 billion for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have provided estimates for CenterPoint Energy’s earnings.
+The lowest sales estimate is $1.62 billion and the highest is $1.64 billion.
+CenterPoint Energy posted sales of $1.62 billion during the same quarter last year, which suggests a positive year over year growth rate of 0.6%.
+The company is expected to issue its next quarterly earnings report on Thursday, November 4th.

-According to Zacks, analysts expect that CenterPoint Energy will report full-year sales of $7.88 billion for the current financial year, with estimates ranging from $7.73 billion to $8.10 billion.
-For the next financial year, analysts expect that the business will post sales of $7.96 billion, with estimates ranging from $7.95 billion to $7.98 billion.
-Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for CenterPoint Energy.
+On average, analysts expect that CenterPoint Energy will report full-year sales of $7.88 billion for the current year, with estimates ranging from $7.73 billion to $8.10 billion.
+For the next financial year, analysts anticipate that the firm will post sales of $7.96 billion, with estimates ranging from $7.95 billion to $7.98 billion.
+Zacks’ sales calculations are an average based on a survey of sell-side research analysts that follow CenterPoint Energy.

-CenterPoint Energy (NYSE:CNP) last posted its earnings results on Thursday, August 5th.
-The utilities provider reported $0.36 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.25 by $0.11.
-CenterPoint Energy had a return on equity of 17.22% and a net margin of 11.74%.
-During the same period in the previous year, the firm earned $0.21 EPS.
+CenterPoint Energy (NYSE:CNP) last released its quarterly earnings data on Thursday, August 5th.
+The utilities provider reported $0.36 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.25 by $0.11.
+CenterPoint Energy had a net margin of 11.74% and a return on equity of 17.22%.
+During the same period last year, the firm earned $0.21 earnings per share.

+The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 9th.
+Investors of record on Thursday, August 19th will be issued a $0.16 dividend.
+The ex-dividend date is Wednesday, August 18th.
+This represents a $0.64 annualized dividend and a yield of 2.51%.
+CenterPoint Energy’s dividend payout ratio (DPR) is presently 45.71%.

-A number of hedge funds and other institutional investors have recently made changes to their positions in CNP.
-KB Financial Partners LLC purchased a new position in CenterPoint Energy in the 1st quarter worth approximately $28,000.
-Your Advocates Ltd. LLP raised its holdings in CenterPoint Energy by 101.4% in the 1st quarter.
-Your Advocates Ltd. LLP now owns 1,398 shares of the utilities provider’s stock worth $32,000 after acquiring an additional 704 shares during the last quarter.
-Rockefeller Capital Management L.P. raised its holdings in CenterPoint Energy by 52.6% in the 1st quarter.
-Rockefeller Capital Management L.P. now owns 1,569 shares of the utilities provider’s stock worth $35,000 after acquiring an additional 541 shares during the last quarter.
-Samalin Investment Counsel LLC purchased a new position in CenterPoint Energy in the 2nd quarter worth approximately $37,000.
-Finally, Jones Financial Companies Lllp raised its holdings in CenterPoint Energy by 116.0% in the 1st quarter.
-Jones Financial Companies Lllp now owns 1,689 shares of the utilities provider’s stock worth $38,000 after acquiring an additional 907 shares during the last quarter.
+Large investors have recently modified their holdings of the stock.
+Dimensional Fund Advisors LP grew its stake in shares of CenterPoint Energy by 5.3% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 1,905,004 shares of the utilities provider’s stock worth $41,222,000 after purchasing an additional 95,549 shares during the period.
+BOKF NA grew its stake in shares of CenterPoint Energy by 2.3% during the 1st quarter.
+BOKF NA now owns 38,653 shares of the utilities provider’s stock worth $875,000 after purchasing an additional 887 shares during the period.
+Robeco Institutional Asset Management B.V. grew its stake in shares of CenterPoint Energy by 43.4% during the 1st quarter.
+Robeco Institutional Asset Management B.V. now owns 487,231 shares of the utilities provider’s stock worth $11,038,000 after purchasing an additional 147,536 shares during the period.
+GWM Advisors LLC grew its stake in shares of CenterPoint Energy by 34.2% during the 1st quarter.
+GWM Advisors LLC now owns 15,866 shares of the utilities provider’s stock worth $359,000 after purchasing an additional 4,039 shares during the period.
+Finally, Assenagon Asset Management S.A. acquired a new stake in shares of CenterPoint Energy during the 1st quarter worth approximately $958,000.
 Institutional investors own 81.99% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 9th.
-Stockholders of record on Thursday, August 19th will be issued a dividend of $0.16 per share.
-The ex-dividend date of this dividend is Wednesday, August 18th.
-This represents a $0.64 annualized dividend and a dividend yield of 2.51%.
-CenterPoint Energy’s payout ratio is 45.71%.

 CenterPoint Energy Company Profile